-Kourtney Roy’s self-portraits plunge us into an imaginary universe where remnants of the past merge with the contemporary performance of the artist.
+Kourtney Roy’s self-portraits plunge us into an imaginary universe where remnants of the past merge with the contemporary performances of the artist.
 In each of her photographs, we find her, most often alone, or rather inscribed in a unique sensation which has little to do with the feeling of isolation, for it presupposes the presence of a memory.
 Each photograph represents a temporal meeting that reveals an ephemeral instant marked by the precise encounter of action with place.
 Kourtney Roy makes a mark of her presence in the world in the interval of an illusion.
 Like a silver screen heroine, her body becomes one with the décor, whether by crawling on the ground or jumping behind an innocuous shrub.
-The settings and the spaces are sources of inspiration underlining a poetics of the banal and the quotidian.
+The settings and the spaces are sources of inspiration underlining the poetics of the banal and the quotidian.